tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-When a DTLS implementation receives a handshake message fragment corresponding to the next expected handshake message sequence number, it MUST process it, either by buffering it until it has the entire handshake message or by processing any in-order portions of the message.
+When a DTLS implementation receives a handshake message fragment corresponding to the next expected handshake message sequence number, it MUST process it, either by buffering it until it has the entire handshake message or by processing any in-order portions of the message The transcript consists of complete TLS Handshake messages (reassembled as necessary).
+Note that this requires removing the message_seq, fragment_offset, and fragment_length fields to create the Handshake structure.

 DTLS implementations MUST be able to handle overlapping fragment ranges.
 This allows senders to retransmit handshake messages with smaller fragment sizes if the PMTU estimate changes.
 Senders MUST NOT change handshake message bytes upon retransmission.
 Receivers MAY check that retransmitted bytes are identical and SHOULD abort the handshake with an "illegal_parameter" alert if the value of a byte changes.

 Note that as with TLS, multiple handshake messages may be placed in the same DTLS record, provided that there is room and that they are